balancer/docs-v3/docs/concepts/core-concepts/pool-creator-fee.md

 ## Enabling the pool creator fee.

-The pool creator sets the `poolCreator` address during pool registration, which cannot be changed afterwards. by default both the pool creator swap fee percentage and the pool creator yield fee percentage start at 0% and can be set later.
+The pool creator sets the `poolCreator` address during pool registration, which cannot be changed afterwards.
+By default, both the pool creator swap fee percentage and the pool creator yield fee percentage start at 0% and can be set later.
 ::: info
-If you are not sure yet how high or when you are looking to collect pool creator fee, you can pass an address as the `poolCreator` and increase the percentage at a later stage.
+If you are not yet sure when you want to start collecting a pool creator fee, or how high it should be, you can defer this decision until later, as long as you pass `poolCreator` address on pool registration.
 :::

 ### Collecting Fees

-The accrued creator fees can only be claimed by the `poolCreator` as the function to claim `withdrawPoolCreatorFees` is permissioned.
+The accrued creator fees can only be claimed by the `poolCreator`, as the function to claim `withdrawPoolCreatorFees` is permissioned.

 ```solidity
 /**